Land & Sea Journal

 There will definitely be distros and people who won't be doing this, so if they're blocked from regular apps/the internet, they'll probably have to just create a new internet, which people have been wanting for a while.
 The only thing is they'll be cut off from talking to people on devices who don't care about civil rights, which seems to be the vast majority.

 In light of Cali, Brazil, NY, Co, the content which they see as harmful is actually useful to them, as it provides for something they want to do, ie collect information on citizens.
-Instead of just focussing on the actual harmful content, or deciding if and how it is harmful.
+Instead of just focusing on the actual harmful content, or deciding if and how it is harmful.
 Or just have an internet that doesn't allow corn.

 Mental Outlaw said that what the laws are really trying to restrict is people downloading software or package managing.
 'If the software is served over the Dark Web, those laws need not apply.'